 How to cite this article:

-Dipanjan Das, Shaswata Karmakar, Sabourni Sarkar, Saummya Singh and Shiva Shankar Gummaluri.
+Dipanjan Das, Shaswata Karmakar, Sabourni Sarkar, Saummya Singh, Shiva Shankar Gummaluri.
 Stem cells, regenerative dentistry and their current trends: A narrative review.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 417-425.
+Int J Appl Dent Sci 2019;5(2):417-425.